arangodb-helper/arangodb/README.md

 Start a local (test) cluster.
 Since all servers are running on a single machine this is really not intended for production setups.

+* `--mode cluster|single`

+Select what kind of database configuration you want.
+This can be a `cluster` configuration (which is the default), or a `single` server configuration.

+Note that when running a `single` server configuration you will lose all high availability features that a cluster provides you.

 * `--agencySize int`